Republican-led Senate takes first step to repeal ‘Obamacare’

 Increasing numbers of Republicans have expressed anxiety over obliterating the law without a replacement to show voters.

-House leaders planned a Friday vote on the budget, though Republicans in that chamber also had misgivings.

-Many members of the conservative House Freedom Caucus were insisting on first learning details about what a GOP substitute would look like – or putting some elements of the replacement measure in the repeal bill.
+In the House, many members of the conservative Freedom Caucus were insisting on first learning details about what a GOP substitute would look like — or putting some elements of the replacement measure in the repeal bill.

 “We need to be voting for a replacement plan at the same time that we vote for repeal,” said Rep. Mark Meadows, R-N.C., an influential conservative.